 The village hall requires some repairs and improvements.
 The following ideas are being investigated, and some options are being implemented:

 - Some of the walls need to be bricked up to replace stud walls on the exterior.
-Doors and windows will also be considered for these areas.
+Tenders are being considered for this work.

 - The breeze block exterior wall may benefit from a better looking finish, such as rendering or painting.